TheTrevorK/TheTrevorK/README.md

 **Data Analyst**

-I'm an job seeking Data Analyst with a Masters in Advanced Data Analytics.
+I am currently completing my Masters of Science in Advanced Data Analytics.
+I have experience using Tableau, SQL, Python, R, Excel, and SAS Enterprise Miner.
+Always interested in learning new tools to continue my learning knowledge.
+I am looking for a position as a Data Analyst to where I can use my learned knowledge to benefit the company to the best of my abilities.
+I am a quick learner and a hard work as is evident in completing my Master's degree in only a year while maintaining a 4.0 GPA in the program.
 Always seeking to continue my learning.
 Below you can see some of the different projects I have worked on for my Master's program as well as projects I have done on the side.

    <p align="left">